ARMmbed/DAPLink/docs/DEVELOPERS-GUIDE.md

 Install the necessary tools listed below.
 Skip any step where a compatible tool already exists.

-* Install [Python 3](https://www.python.org/downloads/) .
+* Install [Python 3](https://www.python.org/downloads/).
 Add to PATH.
-* Install [Git](https://git-scm.com/downloads) .
+* Install [Git](https://git-scm.com/downloads).
 Add to PATH.
 * Install a compiler:
-    * [Arm GNU Toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain) for AArch32 bare-metal target.
+    * [Arm GNU Toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain) for AArch32 bare-metal targets.
 This compiler will be identified as `gcc_arm`.
+It is recommended to use version `12.2.Rel1` or later.
+Support for building with versions 11.2 and earlier of GCC (GNU Arm Embedded Toolchain / `arm-none-eabi-gcc`) was some removed in [#1043](https://github.com/ARMmbed/DAPLink/pull/1043) because of incompatibilities.
     * [Arm Compiler 6](https://developer.arm.com/tools-and-software/embedded/arm-compiler) .
 This compiler will be identified as `armclang`.
 Only supported on Linux and Windows.
     * [Keil MDK](https://developer.arm.com/tools-and-software/embedded/keil-mdk) or [Arm Compiler 5](https://developer.arm.com/tools-and-software/embedded/arm-compiler/downloads/legacy-compilers#arm-compiler-5).
 This compiler will be identified as `armcc`.
 Only supported on Linux and Windows.
 * Install `make` (tested with [GNU Make](https://www.gnu.org/software/make)).
 [CMake](https://cmake.org) can alternatively be used in conjunction with different implementations of `make` as well as [ninja](https://ninja-build.org).